tsgates/arch-wiki-markdown/wiki/Open_Sound_System.md

 The skype package only includes support for ALSA, since OSS support was dropped in the recent versions.
-To get an OSS-capable Skype, install the skype-oss package from the Community repo.
+To get an OSS-capable Skype, install the skype-oss package from the AUR.

+Or use pulseaudio with module-oss: Edit /etc/pulse/default.pa, comment out the line that starts with load-module module-udev-detect and add load-module module-oss device="/dev/dsp" sink_name=output source_name=input mmap==0.

 See also: Skype#Skype-OSS Sound (Pre-2.0).